souryacs/IDXL/README.md

 Methods implemented
 ------------------------------

-We have implemented following 3 kinds of methods for species tree estimation, of which 2 are novel contributions, and one is a custom implementation of a reference approach.
+We have implemented following 2 kinds of methods for species tree estimation methods.

-A) NJst: A method proposed by Liu. et. al. (2011) which defines accumulated internode rank between individual couplets, and computes them using individual gene trees.
-The average values of these accumulated internode count for individual couplets are then used in NJ (Neighbor Joining), to produce the final species tree.
-The method is named as NJst.

-B) MNJst: Here, instead of simple averaging of earlier internode count measure (between individual couplets), we propose to use a mode based averaging of the internode count measure.
-Such modified average of the internode counts are used to generate the species tree, using distance matrix based phylogeny construction.

-C) MNJstXL: Here, mode based average internode count for individual couplets are augmented with couplet based average extra lineage count, computed with respect to the input gene trees.
-Combination of both features generates the distance matrix
-D, for subsequent NJ based species tree generation.
+A) MNJstXL (or MedNJstXL): Internode count and excess gene leaf count between individual couplets are computed with respect to input gene trees.
+Two separate distance matrices are constructed next.
+One contains the couplet based average internode count measure.
+Another matrix contains the minimum of median and average of excess gene leaf count, computed for all the gene trees.
+These two distance matrices are used separately based on the principle of lowest agregated rank, to construct the species tree using NJ.
+This method is termed as MedNJstXL or MNJstXL.

+B) PNJstXL (or ProdNJstXL): Here, we use the product of internode count and excess gene leaf count to construct a single distance matrix, for NJ based species tree construction.

 *********************************
 Dependencies
 *********************************

-MNJstXL is developed in Linux Systems (Ubuntu 14.04), using Python 2.7.
+These methods is developed in Linux Systems (Ubuntu 14.04), using Python 2.7.
 It is tested and meant for systems having linux OS (Fedora / Ubuntu).

 User needs to install following before using this package: